jjola00/MeteorMadness/README.md

 ## API Endpoints

+### Simulation Endpoints

 - `GET /api/asteroids`: Returns a list of cached asteroids.
 - `GET /api/asteroids/current`: Returns asteroids approaching Earth in the next 7 days from the live NASA API.
 - `GET /api/asteroids/<string:asteroid_id>`: Gets detailed data for a specific asteroid.
 - `GET /api/elevation?lat=<lat>&lng=<lng>`: Provides detailed elevation and terrain context for a given coordinate.

+### Game Mode Endpoints

+- `POST /api/game/start`: Initializes a new game session and returns a unique `session_id`.
+- `GET /api/game/asteroids-info`: Returns a list of the specific NASA asteroids used in the game's progression levels.
+- `GET /api/game/<session_id>/stats`: Retrieves the current player statistics for a given session.
+- `GET /api/game/<session_id>/unlocks`: Shows the asteroids and parameters the player has unlocked based on their level.
+- `POST /api/game/<session_id>/launch`: Launches an asteroid.
+The planetary defense system will attempt to intercept it.
+- `POST /api/game/<session_id>/impact`: If an asteroid is not deflected, this endpoint calculates the impact results and updates the player's score.

 ---
 *This project is for educational and demonstrative purposes.*